Partners & Projects

 The District Health Information System (DHIS) is used in more than 60 countries around the world.
 DHIS is an open source software platform for reporting, analysis and dissemination of data.
 The core development activities of the DHIS 2 platform are coordinated by the Department of Informatics at the University of Oslo, and supported by NORAD, PEPFAR, The Global Fund to Fight AIDS, Tuberculosis and Malaria, UNICEF and the University of Oslo (UiO).

-Android Apps Current maintenance and development
+Official UiO Android Apps maintenance and development

 Development and architecture design for the new Official Android SDK